Minlinelee/gate05/README.md

 # gate05
-A webAR project, which followed HiuKim Yuen's open source (https://github.com/hiukim/mind-ar-js), thank you so murch for tha amazing tutorial!
+A webAR project, which followed HiuKim Yuen's open source (https://github.com/hiukim/mind-ar-js), thank you so murch for the amazing tutorial!